ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Working status

-Ver.
-1.07+ works even after the update in September that disabled most bots.
+Works even after the update in September that disabled most bots.

 # Releases, and getting support
-Tech support and new releases will be handled through AFk-Bot Discord located here:
+Support and new releases will be handled through AFk-Bot Discord located here:

 [Discord Link](https://discord.gg/5CEJVJk)